-You don’t have to wait a moment longer to quit your job and start enjoying your life.
-From investment bankers and marketers, to academics and lawyers, learn how to leave the Monday morning dread behind and find freedom and fulfilment.
+You don’t have to wait to quit your job and start enjoying life.
+From lawyers to academics, anyone can learn how to leave the 9-5 grind behind and find fulfillment.

 Screw the Cubicle is more than a collection of case studies.
 It is packed with advice on overcoming the practical and mental hurdles that stop people from getting to where they want to be.

 This book shows how ordinary people from all walks of life have started profitable businesses, often with limited investment.
 From how to identify a great business idea to how to get validation and find customers, Screw the Cubible fuses lean startup thinking with insights from personal development.
 Wherever you are on the route to finding worthwhile work, there are insights and practical tips to get you where you need to go.

 This is not a get-rich-quick book, nor is it about outsourcing your entire job to virtual assistants in the Philippines so you can lie on a beach.
 Nor is it necessarily about having a startup.
 It is a blueprint for finding your own path to finding work that feels important to you, whether that be freelancing, entrepreneurship, social enterprise, or something else entirely.
 From inspiration to practical ‘how to’ information, Screw the Cubicle provides a mix of ideas and prompts to action, so readers can start getting closer to the working life they want.
 Today.

 Screw the Cubicle begins with Lydia’s own tale of corporate escape and addresses how people got to where they are - a world where over half of people in the developed world are unfulfilled by their work.
 At the same time, the book shows that there is hope.
 It starts by exploring the increasing numbers of options available to us, before going on a journey to help readers identify, test, and refine possible ways they could make a living right now.